Children’s Growth Plates:

 Request An Appointment At Medical City Children’s Orthopedics and Spine Specialists

 If you detect any sign of a growth plate fracture in your child, ensure you make a doctor’s appointment as quickly as possible for a thorough evaluation.
 Without treatment, children are prone to pain and severe damage that can stunt their growth.
-When a child feels pain, the pain may be a result of a sprain, strain, or injury on the ligament.
+When a child feels pain, the pain may result from a sprain, strain, or injury on the ligament.
 Immediate attention is usually necessary to figure out what the problem is and provide the right treatment.

 ____________________